berenger-eu/tbfmm/paper/paper.md

 The given results have been computed using the `uniform` kernel and the two runtime systems OpenMP (GNU libomp) and SPETABARU.
 Both implementation are similar; they use the same input data, the same tasks, the same priorities.
 The only differences are coming from the implementation of the runtime systems, which impact the overhead, and the type of data access they support.
-We remind that OpenMP 4.5 does not support `mutexinout`, the commutative data access.
+We recall that OpenMP 4.5 does not support `mutexinout` for commutative data access.
-In our case, the resulting degree of parallelism is then too limited to feed all the cores available.
+In our case, the resulting degree of parallelism is then too limited to feed all the available cores.
 This is already a problem with 2 threads, and there is even no reduction in the execution time with more than 8 threads, which appears as a significant drop in the parallel efficiency.
-Even so, we believe that it would be possible to improve our OpenMP-based implementation by inserting the tasks differently, instead, we will wait that the OpenMP library implementations support `mutexinout`.
+Even so, we believe that it would be possible to improve our OpenMP-based implementation by inserting the tasks differently.
+Instead, we will wait that the OpenMP library implementations support `mutexinout`.

 ![Parallel efficiency for `TBFMM` using the OpenMP and SPETABARU runtime systems, and the uniform kernel (order = 8).
-Test cases: two simulations of one and ten millions of particles randomly distributed in a cube.
+Test cases: two simulations, of one and ten million particles, randomly distributed in a cube.
  Hardware: 2 × Intel Xeon Gold 6240 CPU at 2.60GHz with 16 cores each and cache of sizes L1/32K, L2/1024K, L3/25344K.
 \label{fig:performance}](results_csv.png)